 Sandor is a MacDowell Colony for the Arts Fellow (’13), a past Millay Colony resident where she received a 2009 Mid Atlantic Arts Foundation Creative Fellowship, and a 2018 Andrew W. Mellon Foundation Arts Writing Fellow at the Maggie Allesee National Center for Choreography (MANCC) at Florida State University.

-Retired from NASA's Goddard Institute for Space Studies in NYC in August 2018 and is now a research scientist with the Bay Area Environmental Research Institute at NASA Ames Research Center in Mountain View, CA.
+a retired scientist from NASA’s Goddard Institute for Space Studies and NASA Ames Research Center in Mountain View, CA. Past collaborator of The Weather Project (NACL).

 An organic farmer and owner of Willow Wisp Organic Farm in Damascus, Pennsylvania.
 He is former executive director of Northeast Organic Farming Association of NY and has held positions on numerous farmers market, environmental, and agricultural boards in the region.